-How to Prep Lettuce for Storage
+Prep Lettuce for Storage

 The number one key to having lettuce stay fresh for days is keeping it dry.
 For that to work, you’ve got to deal with the lettuce as soon as you get home from the store.
 Don’t give in to the temptation to just cram it in the fridge straight from your grocery bag, because that’s a recipe for rotten lettuce.

 Once you get it home, remove any twisty ties or rubber bands, which can bruise the lettuce, and discard any damaged leaves.
 Wrap the lettuce in paper towels or thin kitchen towels.
 (We love flour sack towels for this.)
 Put the lettuce in a dry plastic bag, press out as much air as you can, then seal it.
 This minimizes oxygen, which accelerates rotting.
 If you prefer not to use plastic, try reusable cloth produce bags.